Bug #2773

 What version of Mac OS X are you running, and why are you unable to perform the (free) upgrade?
 With Mac OS X Sierra (10.12.1), some devices -- including the 2007 iMac that I occassionally pull out to test with -- won't be able to upgrade to 10.12.1, but the machine was still able to upgrade to 10.11.6.

-Updated by ryandesign almost 8 years ago
+Updated by ryandesign about 8 years ago

 I open a new ticket for each new issue.
 If there is a previous ticket that covers this issue, I would be happy to continue the conversation in that issue, but I did not find such an issue.